A

 - Public key:

-gpg --list-keys
+gpg --list-keys --keyid-format LONG

 - Private key:

-gpg --list-secret-keys
+gpg --list-secret-keys --keyid-format LONG

-3. Export Your Public Key
+3. Export your Public Key

 Others will need your public key to verify your signature: